 The landlord’s personal representative was able to benefit from a full waiver of deficiency and release of lien.
 For added convenience, we also introduced the tenant to a local Baltimore-based title company offering some of the best rates around and has a great deal of experience handling Baltimore short sale transactions.

 All of the parties appreciated the convenience of such a streamlined process with all services offered through one central office.
-If you are experiencing a similar situation please call our team of Baltimore real estate attorney’s at (410) 394-9504 us so we can discuss how we can help and the services we provide.
+If you are experiencing a similar situation please call our team of Baltimore real estate attorney’s at (410) 276-1983, so we can discuss how we can help and the services we provide.